AuroraRoboticsLab/Excahauler/README.md

 The base of the robot is the welded steel **frame**, which is MIG welded from 1 inch / 25mm steel box tubing like most of the robot's fabricated parts.
 The front wheels bolt directly to the frame for stability, and the middle and rear wheels are on a rocker to conform to the ground.
 The large rear electronics box also bolts on directly, and the front fork and arm boom are bolted directly on the frame as well.
 ![Diagram of main robot frame: sparse steel tubes in a rough U shape.](documentation/render/frame.jpg?raw=true "Frame: holds the wheels and everything else.")

 The robot arm moves via two links.
 The arm **boom** connects to the robot frame and provides front-back motion.
-(The boom coordinate system is rotated by 25 degrees from the longer bar, because the boom inertial measurement unit is mounted on the shorter angled bar.)
+(The boom coordinate system is aligned with the inertial measurement unit mounted on the shorter angled bar, which is rotated about 25 degrees from the longer bar.)
 ![Diagram of boom.](documentation/render/boom.jpg?raw=true "Boom")

 The second robot arm link is the **stick** (following the odd excavator naming convention).
 The stick has an Intel RealSense D455 depth camera mounted on top, and small electronics box for motor controllers and interfacing.